-Underwriting policies specify the risks that the Group has decided to insure or not to insure, and describe any specific conditions applicable in each case.
+Underwriting policies specify the risks that the Company has decided to insure or not to insure, and describe any specific conditions applicable in each case.
 The policies may set maximum underwriting volumes for certain risks or types of cover.

 They stipulate the limits on underwriting volumes that may be entered into by the business units under the delegations of underwriting authority from the Underwriting Committee and the corporate functions, as well as the limits applicable to the units' own internal delegations of underwriting authority.
 Contracts can be underwritten at each level up to the limit of the related delegation of underwriting authority.
-Any departure from the rules specified in the underwriting policies must be submitted to the corporate functions so that it may be discussed at the next Underwriting Committee meeting.